 - On typography and its traditions, the representation of art, the meaning of museum architecture and the communicative value of design

 Authors: Walter Nikkels, Wigger Bierma, Enrico Bravi, Wouter Davidts, Meghan Ferrill, Rudi Fuchs, Suzanna Héman, Neil Holt, Frits Scholten, Elly Stegeman

 Design: Wigger Bierman, Ana Laura Campos

 2013, Valiz with Tropen | supported by Fonds BKVB/Mondriaan Fund, Prins Bernhard Cultuurfonds, Stichting Harten Fonds, Gemeente Dordrecht, Stichting Stokroos and Kunststiftung Nordrhein Westfalen | bound hardback | 528 blz. | 27,3 x 20,5 cm (h x w) | Dutch, English, German | ISBN 978-90-78088-54-7

-This monumental monograph on the work of the Dutch typographer Walter Nikkels (°1940) offers insight into the oeuvre of Nikkels, with an emphasis on his method, mentality, sources of inspiration, specific role and position, and the interaction with international artists and art institutes.
+This monumental monograph on the work of Dutch typographer Walter Nikkels (1940) offers insight into his versatile oeuvre; his method, mentality, sources of inspiration, specific role and position, and the interaction with international artists and art institutes.

-From 1985 to 2008 Walter Nikkels was professor of Typography (Entwurf, Buchkunst und Schriftentwicklung) at the Kunstacademie in Düsseldorf.
+From 1985 to 2008, Nikkels was professor of Typography at the Kunstakademie in Düsseldorf.
 For his oeuvre he received the H.N.
 Werkmanprijs Prize and the Charles Nypels Prize.